IN MEMORIAM: Professor Zipporah B. Wiseman

 Born in Montreal, Prof. Wiseman graduated from McGill University and then came to the United States to attend Yale Law School.
 Following law school, she clerked for Justice Raymond Wilkins of the Massachusetts Supreme Judicial Court.
 Over the years, she held visiting professorships at American University Washington College of Law, Boston College Law School, and L’Institut d’Études Politiques in Paris.
 She also was awarded a fellowship at Harvard-Radcliffe where she served as a Bunting Fellow.

 Prior to her time in Austin, she was a longtime resident of Cambridge, Massachusetts, where she was a private practitioner and public interest lawyer before beginning her academic career.
 She is survived by her husband, the award-winning documentarian Frederick Wiseman, founder of Zipporah Films, whom she met in law school, as well as by her sons Eric Wiseman and David Wiseman and their families.

 One can also read an official, family-written obituary of Professor Wiseman.

-UPDATE: On February 12, the School of Law proudly announced the Zipporah B. Wiseman Prize for Scholarship on Law, Literature, and Justice.
-The international and multidisciplinary writing prize will be administered by the Bernard and Audre Rapoport Center for Human Rights and Justice, and will be offered annually in honor of Professor Wiseman’s important work at the intersection of law and literature.
+UPDATE: On February 12, 2021 the School of Law proudly announced the Zipporah B. Wiseman Prize for Scholarship on Law, Literature, and Justice.
+The international and multidisciplinary writing prize, administered by the Bernard and Audre Rapoport Center for Human Rights and Justice, is offered annually in honor of Professor Wiseman’s important work at the intersection of law and literature.
 Learn more about the prize from the Rapoport Center website.